Source: December 31, 2015 Interstate Route Log and Finders List

 The main truss span is 89 feet wide and 640 feet long.

-Exit numbers in Missouri reflect the distance to the U.S. 36 at Interstate 35 at Cameron.
-There are however no plans currently to extend Interstate 72 west from Hannibal all the way to I-35 or Interstate 29 at St. Joseph.
-An $80-million project did upgrade 52 miles of U.S. 36 west from Hannibal to four lanes starting in September 2005 with preliminary design work.
-The four-county project was finished in the following order:4
+Exit numbers in Missouri reflect the distance to the U.S. 36 interchange with Interstate 35 at Cameron, where Missouri 110 (CKC) turns south.
+There are no plans to extend Interstate 72 west from Hannibal all the way to I-35 or to Interstate 29 at St. Joseph.
+An $80-million project did upgrade 52 miles of U.S. 36 west from Hannibal.
+The four lane expansion started in September 2005 with preliminary design work.
+Spanning four counties, the project was finished in the following order:5

 Hannibal west to Monroe City - August 7, 2009.